“A”, “B” and “C” Lodge Members

 Lodge Membership Issues

-- Your equity is protected by the fact that the club is a registered company whose elected directors are themselves members bound by the ASIC.
-The clubs finances are independently audited.
+- Your equity is protected by the fact that the club is a registered company whose elected directors are themselves members bound by ASIC.

 - If you wish to resign your membership at any time, you are at liberty to sell it, provided that any monies owing to the club are paid, and the prospective buyer is acceptable to the club.